It Took A Female President To Save American Jobs On

 In a recent interview with CBS’ The Talk, co-star Patricia Clarkson revealed that following a string of sexual misconduct allegations against Spacey and his subsequent removal from the show, it was Wright who stepped up to the plate and lobbied hard for a sixth (and final) eight-episode season.

-But Wright’s successful campaign to keep House of Cards on air wasn’t just good news for fans, which Clarkson helpfully contextualised in her interview.
+But Wright’s successful campaign to keep House of Cards on air wasn’t just good news for fans, which Clarkson helpfully contextualized in her interview.

 Advertisement